FabianoEger/tago-documentation/analysis.rst

 scope
 *****
 Every time an action triggers a script, the variable **scope** will be generated.
-For example, if you do submit in a form, with a variable that have an action which will trigger any script, scope will receive a list with all values of that form.
-This allows you to manipulate in real time, and more easily, any new value which are inserted in your bucket.
+This scope will bring all others variables generated at the same time by the same event.
+For example, if you submit a :ref:`form <widget-form>`, together with the variable that the script is reading, the scope will return a list of all values/variable input in that form.
+This allows you to manipulate in real time, and more easily, any new value inserted in your bucket.

 | **Contents**
 | *(Array): Always an array with all variables inserted in that moment*